servalproject/batphone/INSTALL.md

  * the development tools installed as per Step 3 above;
  * the environment set up as per Step 4 above;
  * at least 170 MiB of free disk space.

+The following procedure will build an unsigned, debuggable version suitable for testing.
+To build a signed release of the Serval Mesh app, refer to the [release build][] instructions instead.

 Run the [build.sh](./build.sh) script (was named `BUILD.txt` in versions prior to 0.90), which will take many minutes and produce a lot of output as it works: